 The example software: getprodio.com

-The prices based on an offer from the producer’s website: monthly subscription from 197 zł PLN net per company
+The prices based on an offer from the producer’s website: monthly subscription from 97$ USD net per company

-- Implementation costs / set up: 0 zł PLN.
+- Implementation costs / set up: 0 $ USD.
 The Client can set up the software themselves using the configuration tool,

-- Update costs: 0 zł PLN (it is always updated),
+- Update costs: 0 $ USD (it is always updated),

 - Equipment needed: simple laptop / computer with Internet access, RFID readers + key-fobs.

-To monitor and better organize production at the production hall, your employees know what to do, in which order (they have a schedule at the production hall), and you know lead times and efficiency.
+To monitor and better organize production at the production hall, your employees know what to do, order (they have a schedule at the production hall), and know lead times and efficiency.

-- Creating a production plan where orders are displayed at the production hall.
+- Creating a production plan where orders are displayed on the production floor

-- The production employees can register operations (and check-ins / check-outs).
+- The production employees can register operations (and clock-ins / clock-outs).

 - Working history display and order’s calculation.